xapids/Hub-Public/Nano Banana/README.md

      * the full `space` and `elems`, but
      * only a small subset of `views` corresponding to shots you want now.

-There is **no separate "render" section**.
-The rule is:

-* If a view is present in `views`, Nano Banana treats it as a requested render.
-* If a view is not present, it is ignored.

 This README is **explanatory only**.
 For exact field-by-field rules, see:

 * [Image → JSON Extractor](./Image%20-%3E%20JSON%20Extractor.md) – canonical single-room extractor.